-Ordinances and Regulations for Wood Burning Appliances
+Ordinances and Regulations for Wood-Burning Appliances

-- Community Action - Laws and Ordinances
+- Examples of Community Action - Laws and Ordinances

 You will need Adobe Acrobat Reader, available as a free download, to view some of the files on this page.
 See EPA's PDF page to learn more about PDF, and for a link to the free Acrobat Reader.